Ranjaniot/Microwave-oven-project/README.md

-# Embedded System based Microwave-oven-project in picsimlab
+# Embedded System based Microwave-oven-project in picsimlab , MPLAB X IDE , MPLAB XC Compiler

 The project is designed to develop empowering microwave oven simulation in PICSimLab.
 PICSimLab is a real time emulator of development boards with integrated MPLABX/XC8 IDE compiler and MPLAB X IDE code purpose used .
 PICSimLab have